luolsph/academic-kickstart/content/project/RenewQIF/index.md

 date: 2020-12-02T14:27:48-07:00

 # Summary.
 An optional shortened abstract.
 summary: "This project concerns an incremental data analytic based on quadratic inference function (QIF) to analyze streaming datasets with correlated outcomes such as longitudinal and clustered data.
-We also consider checking the homogeneity assumption of regression coefficients via a goodness-of-fit test as a screening procedure on occurrences of abnormal data batches"
+We also add a screening procedure on occurrences of abnormal data batches."

 tags: [Incremental statistical analysis, quadratic inference function, generalized estimating equation, Spark computing platform]